Everything You Need to Know About Visiting the Keukenhof With Kids

 Keukenhof Hotels

-We stayed at the Hilton Garden Inn in Leiden for both visits.
+We stayed at the Hilton Garden Inn in Leiden for both of our visits.
 We thought the location was great only a 20-minute drive to the Keukenhof.
 The hotel is modern and includes a nice buffet breakfast.
 My preference is to stay in a city closer to the garden than Amsterdam.
-However, if you stay in Amsterdam you can still reach the garden in about 30 minutes by car or train.
+However, if you stay in Amsterdam you can still reach the garden in about 30 minutes by car or train, and then you can extend your trip by seeing all that Amsterdam has to offer.

 The Keukenhof is a seasonal garden and is only open in the spring.
-This year it is open from March 21-May 12.
+This year it is open from March 20-May 11.
 Each year the time when the garden is in peak bloom shifts slightly depending on the weather.
 We have been twice in mid to late April and each time the garden was fully in bloom and beautiful.

 If you visit early, the flowers may not all be in bloom, and therefore the garden may be less colorful.
 Conversely, late in the season many of the flowers and surrounding tulip fields will be past their bloom time.
-For this reason, aiming for the middle of the season is ideal.
+For this reason, aiming for the middle of the season is your safest bet.

 Visiting the Keukenhof on a weekday is ideal.
-The gardens are immensely popular and are much more crowded on the weekends.
-The gardens are open from 8:00 AM to 7:30 PM.
+The gardens are immensely popular and are much more CROWDED on the weekends.
+The gardens are open from 8:00 AM to 7:00 PM.

 The best advice I have is to arrive at the garden gates a few minutes before 8:00 when it opens.
 Arriving at this time you will have the garden almost all to yourself.
 The tour buses will start showing up around 10:00 and then the paths become crowded quickly.
 For your best chance to enjoy the gardens while they are peaceful and to be able to get photos without tons of people in them you need to arrive early.
 The Keukenhof may also be less crowded later in the afternoon around 4:00 PM once tour buses have started departing.